 Real questions say: “I’m genuinely curious about your thoughts,” not “I’m testing your knowledge.”

-rd it causes helplessness.
-This means sometimes watching your child struggle without immediately rescuing them.
+Sometimes watching your child struggle without immediately rescuing them is important.

 When they’re stuck: